arangodb/docs/3.7/administration-starter-recovery.md

 The cluster will now recover automatically.
 It will however have one more _Coordinators_ and _DB-Servers_ than expected.
-Exactly one _Coordinator_ and one _DB-Server_ will be listed "red" in the web UI of the database.
-They will have to be removed manually using the ArangoDB Web UI.
+Exactly one _Coordinator_ and one _DB-Server_ will be listed "red" in the web interface of the database.
+They will have to be removed manually using the ArangoDB web interface.